 - Small handful mint leaves roughly chopped

-- Place 250g cooked peas into a blender or food processor with the juice of half a lemon, a small handful of chopped mint leaves, 2 tbsp tahini and 1 tbsp olive oil.
+- Place 250g cooked peas into a blender or food processor with the juice of half a lemon, a small handful of chopped mint leaves, 2 tablespoons tahini and 1 tablespoon olive oil.

 - Process until smooth.
 You may need to stop to scrape the sides down.